theadamsabra/portfolio/content/post/VocalExtractor/index.md

 ---
 # Introduction

 The challenge of audio source separation has always been a challenging one for audio engineers.
 Audio source separation is often referred to as the cocktail party problem, where one is attending a cocktail party and honing in on one conversation among the dozens around them.
-This problem, for many years, was considered to be nearly impossible.
-However, with the optimization of Convolutional Neural Networks (CNN) (via.
-AlexNet,) the problem's solution approached with the new techniques that arose from neural networks.
+This problem, for many years, was considered to be extremely difficult.
+However, with the optimization of Convolutional Neural Networks (CNN)  - via AlexNet0 - the problem's solution approached with the new techniques that arose from this neural network.
 In this post, I aim to break down how to use a variant of the CNN on [DSD100](https://sigsep.github.io/datasets/dsd100.html) to extract the sounds provided by the dataset.
-[2]

 ## About the Data Set